• Accordion

 • File upload

-The file uploader allow users to select one or more files to upload to a specific location.
+Allow users to select one or more files to upload to a specific location.

 • Footer